ksuares1/unit-4-game/README.md

 # Crystal Collector Game

-This is a crystal collector game that gives users a random number, which they have to try to match by clicking on different crystals.
+This is a crystal collector game that gives users a random number, and they have to try to match it by clicking on different crystals.
 ![Screenshot (177)](https://user-images.githubusercontent.com/44280043/81524495-679f8c00-931f-11ea-8597-86d0d7b39e9b.png)

 ## Technologies